OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 1. Finally, update the **syncTable** function in **src/components/root.vue** to pull in any stock symbols that might already exist in the worksheet. **syncTable** is called in the constructor of app.tsx when the add-in is launched. syncTable calls **getColumnData** to get this data.

     ````typescript
         syncTable() {
             (<any>this).waiting = true;
             (<any>this).tableUtil.getColumnData("Symbol").then(async (columnData:string[]) => {
                 (<any>this).symbols = columnData;
                 (<any>this).waiting = false;
             }, (err) => {
                 (<any>this).error = err;
                 (<any>this).waiting = false;
             });
         }
     },
     ````

 The Excel Portfolio add-in written with Vue.js and TypeScript is now complete.
 Follow the steps to [Sideload and Test the Office Add-in](#SideLoadTestAddins).

-<a name="SideLoadTestAddins"></a>
+<a name="Exercise4"></a>

 ## 4. Sideload and Test the Office Add-in

 This section will outline how to sideload and test an Office Add-in using OneDrive and Office Online.

->**NOTE**: The instructions below outline how to sideload an Office Add-in into Office Online, which works in almost any developer environment.
+>Note: The instructions below outline how to sideload an Office Add-in into Office Online, which works in almost any developer environment.
 If you are working from a PC, you can also sideload the add-in for testing in the full Win32 Office client.
 For more information on this approach, see the [Sideloading Office Add-ins into Office Desktop or Office Online](https://www.youtube.com/watch?v=XXsAw2UUiQo).

->**NOTE**: Office Add-ins are required to be secured by SSL.
+>Note: Office Add-ins are required to be secured by SSL.
 These labs leverage self-signed certificates for this that may be blocked by your browser as an untrusted certificate.
 If so, follow the steps for [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 1. Open a terminal/command prompt in the location where the project is provisioned.
 1. Run the "**npm run start**" command, which will build and host the solution.
-This command is setup to perform a lot of complex tasks, including compiling all the TypeScript files to JavaScript, using Webpack to combine them into a single script reference, and copying all relevant files to a dist folder for hosting.
+This command is setup to perform a lot of complex tasks, including compiling all the TypeScript files to JavaScript, using Webpack to combine them into a single script reference, and copying all relevant files to a **dist** folder for hosting.
 When the build completes, you should see a note that "*webpack: Compiled successfully*".
 For the React and Angular labs, the TypeScript compiler will also stay in a "watch mode" to refresh the add-in when code changes are made.
 If you need to exit "watch mode", use the Ctrl-C command.
 1. Navigate and sign-in to OneDrive ([https://www.onedrive.com](https://www.onedrive.com)).
 OneDrive offers free consumer accounts, so if you don't have one you can create one.
 1. From the OneDrive toolbar, select **New** and then select **Excel workbook** to create a new Excel workbook.

     ![Creating new workbook in OneDrive](./Images/NewWorkbook.png)

-1. Once the new Excel workbook opens, select the Insert tab and then click on the Office Add-ins button in the ribbon.
+1. Once the new Excel workbook opens, select the **Insert** tab and then select the Office Add-ins button in the ribbon.

     ![Office Add-ins command in the Insert ribbon](./Images/AddinCommand.png)

-1. In the Office Add-in dialog, click on the Manage My Add-ins link in the top right and then select Upload My Add-in.
+1. In the Office Add-in dialog, select the Manage My Add-ins link in the top right and then select Upload My Add-in.

     ![Manage My Add-ins](./Images/ManageAddins.png)

-1. Using the file selector of the Upload Add-in dialog, browse to the add-in manifest in the root directory of your project (ex: excel-portfolio-manifest.xml) and click Upload.
+1. Using the file selector of the Upload Add-in dialog, browse to the add-in manifest in the root directory of your project (ex: excel-portfolio-manifest.xml) and select Upload.

     ![Upload the manifest](./Images/UploadManifest.png)